 c: she just looks at you with a blank expression on her face and says “that was not funny”.

-When looking to build a new relationship, humour can be used an effective triage tool.
+When looking to build a new relationship, humor can be used an effective triage tool.
 You don’t want to be with someone who doesn’t ‘get you’.
 You don’t want to spend half of your conversations saying “that was a joke” and/or laughing on your own.
 Why would you want to be with a B or a C?
-And if you do the maths, yes, these are the majority.
+And if you do the math, yes, these are the majority.